Sustaining Well-Being in Public Defense (6 week online course offered by NAPD)

 As public defenders we are exposed to intense trauma, and we often find ourselves in situations that challenge our boundaries and commitment to self-care and well-being.
 This workshop reviews studies of public defenders and the secondary traumatic impact of public defense work for attorneys, investigators and all those who work in indigent defense.
 The workshop offers tools to support well-being, drawing from yoga, mindfulness/meditation and gratitude practices, as part of a larger conversation about burnout, self-care and sustaining motivation for public defense work.
 A version of this workshop has been presented at public defender training programs in Alameda, Contra Costa, Marin County, Los Angeles, and Santa Barbara counties in California; as well as at: Gideon’s Promise in Atlanta, GA; Harvard Law School Celebration 65; and the Basic Trial Skills Institute of the California Public Defenders Association; as well as in public defender training programs in Georgia, Louisiana, Kentucky and Montana.

-Meditation and Mindfulness Practices for Reducing Stress Response in Public Defense (1 hour)
+Mindfulness Practices for Reducing Stress Response in Public Defense (1 hour)

 This interactive workshop gives an overview of the body’s stress response and relaxation response, and offers a sampling of mindfulness and meditation practices.
 Specific instruction is offered in using breathing techniques that can be used to reduce stress response—like right before a closing argument or challenging sentencing hearing.